tayjiahui/Fox_Adventures/README.md

 # Fox_Adventures

-Instructions to download the game
+Instructions to download the game (windows only)
 1. Go to Release v1.0
 2. Download the Fox.Adventures.zip
 3. Extract files